RochesterinNYC/opsimulate/README.md

 - then `opsimulate connect`

 - Select a problem module via `opsimulate module_select`
+- Start the problem simulation via `opsimulate module_start`

 ## TODO:

-- Start the problem simulation via `opsimulate start`
 - Run `opsimulate connect` and run resulting SSH command to connect to server
 - Try to fix
 - If you need help/hints, run `opsimulate hint`